 - Historical timelines let you pinpoint critical changes and even detect third-party errors, which helped Doberman Technologies save a customer relationship and $13,000 in monthly recurring revenue (MRR).

 - Actionable Alerts give you the control to set unique parameters and have tickets automatically sent to your PSA.
 Track privileged users in Active Directory, domain expirations, Duo users in bypass mode, admin accounts in Office 365 without MFA enabled and more, so you can move from a reactive to a proactive state.
 You can also set alerts for things like unused or duplicate Office 365 licenses, an easy way to help your customers save money and demonstrate your value.

 - Reporting and metrics available in Liongard let you monitor your customers, track trends, measure performance and improve how you market your MSP at quarterly meetings.
-Before Liongard, Bellwether Technology used QBRs to check documentation; now, they utilize that time to conduct expert, forward-looking reviews.
+Before Liongard, one of our customer reports that they used QBRs to check documentation; now, they utilize that time to conduct expert, forward-looking reviews.